wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 - Including tax in prices - Things actually cost what they're advertised to be!
 What a revolutionary idea
 - Tipping is not mandatory.
-It's a thing you do to reward servers for actual good service, not because they won't make minimum wage otherwise.
+You do it to reward servers for actual good service, not because they won't make minimum wage otherwise.
 Being expected to tip at least 10% is absolutely ridiculous
 - Allowing people to drink in public - Some days you just want to kick back at the park with a nice cold one.
 Why is that a problem?
 The people who would be obnoxiously drunk on the streets are there regardless
 - Pharmacies are actually just pharmacies.
-What do you mean I can't get my shampoo and cookies when I pick up my prescription drugs?
+What do you mean I can't also pick up shampoo and cookies when I get my prescription drugs!?
 - Building heights are zero-indexed.
-The floor when you enter a building is the ground (0) floor.
+The floor when you enter a building is the ground (0th) floor.
 The one above it is the first floor
 - Using the metric system!!
 Come on 'Murica
 - Phone plans work across the entire country.
 I'm looking at you for this one Canada.
 Now you look even more silly for charging long distance for being a city